 - what to do if you think you've bullied someone

 Postcards for young people

-A set of six colourful postcards for young people to support the See it!
+A set of six colourful postcards for young people that support the See it!
 Stop it! bullying resource.
-Each double-sided postcard has a pull-out card for your wallet with top tips and key messages to remember about bullying, such as ‘Be proud to be you’ and ‘Stop cyberbullying following you around.
+Each double-sided postcard has a pull-out card for your wallet with top tips and key messages to remember about bullying, such as ‘Be proud to be you’ and ‘Stop cyberbullying following you around’.

 Also in this Section

 - Education during school years